Xiej5645/Xiej5645/README.md

-- 👋 Hi, I’m @Xiej5645, a high school student.
+- 👋 Hi, I’m @Xiej5645, a college freshman.
-- 👀 I’m interested in discovering new knwoledge.
+- 👀 I’m interested in gaining more experience.
 - 🌱 I’m currently learning basic coding with Html, Css, Javascript, and Python and intro to AI learning.
 - 💞️ I’m looking to learn from people and open sources.
 - 📫 How to reach me -->  through email: xiej5645@gmail.com or discord: Jerry#9468